ssjshields/Batch-Card-Maker/README.md

 ## How it works:
 > [!NOTE]
 Preferred card dimensions: **1400 pixels tall and 1000 pixels wide** but they can be any size you want.
-* The program reads at least one .png or .jpg image file from inside the Cards folder, that it will use as your card body.
+* The program reads at least one .png or .jpg image file from the Cards folder, that will be the card body.
+* The program reads at least one .png or .jpg image file from the CardPcitrues folder, that will be inside the card body.
 * The program reads at least one .ttf font file from inside the Fonts folder.
 * The program reads a csv file you have in order to batch create all the cards.